twrackers/Calculus-library/README.md

 Arduino library to provide basic calculus functions, including integral and derivative, for fixed-step sampled data.

 ## Basics
 The classes in this repository are intended to perform basic calculus-like functions when a function defining data points is not available, only equally-spaced samples from either sensor inputs or calculations.
 A variation of Simpson's Rule is used for the integral, fitting a quadratic to each sample point and the two points before it.
-Once the quadratic is solved, both the area between the current and previous pair of points (integral), and the slope at the current point (derivative), are calculated directly.
+Once the quadratic is solved, both the area between the two most recent points (integral), and the slope at the latest point (derivative), are calculated directly.

 ## Classes
 This section describes all the classes, listed in alphabetical order.
 You will probably be most interested in: